Japanese Patterns of Design

 Japanese Surnames: Top 10 Ranking, Origin, and its Meanings

-Examples: You can definitely use this suffix to your co-workers at the office Tanaka-san, Yamada-san, Ando-sanetc.
+Examples: You can use this suffix for your co-workers at the office: Tanaka-san, Yamada-san, Ando-san…etc.

-Usually, Japanese people call their dad and mom like “Oto-san” and “Oka-san”.
+Usually, Japanese people call their dad and mom “Otoh-san” and “Okah-san.”
 It shows respect and affinity all at the same time.

-• Ni-san: older brother (Oni-san is a more polite way wtih the prefix “O” which shows the respect)
+• Ni-san: older brother (Oni-san is a more polite way with the prefix “O,” which shows respect)

 • Ne-san: older sister (One-san is a more polite way with the same reason above)